SDVentures/Contour/README.md

 ## About

-Contour is the message bus implementation to provide communication .NET services via different transport protocols.
+Contour is the message bus implementation which provide communication between .NET services via different transport protocols.
-There is support AMQP/RabbitMQ transport now.
+At this moment it supports only AMQP/RabbitMQ.

 ## Configuring via xml-file